lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 categories: programming
 ---

-## Introduction
+# Introduction

 During my internship at Datadog this past winter, I took ownership of a critical service which serves around 40,000 requests per second as of April 2018.

-To improve the reliability and fault tolerance of that service, I migrated the service’s inter-process communication (IPC) layer from Datadog’s homegrown remote procedure call (RPC) framework to gRPC, an open-source RPC framework made by Google.
+To improve its reliability and fault tolerance, I migrated the service’s inter-process communication (IPC) layer from Datadog’s homegrown remote procedure call (RPC) framework to gRPC, an open-source RPC framework made by Google.

-In this post, I will discuss why it was worth the effort to migrate to gRPC and how gRPC improves the reliability and availability of that service.
+In this post, I will discuss why it was worth the effort to migrate to gRPC and how gRPC increases fault tolerance.

-## Context
+# Context

 Datadog’s infrastructure consists of numerous single-purpose services.
 Each service can be scaled horizontally to increase its throughput and the instances